samiralam/rules-compendium/docs/phb/5-feats/index.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you make an extra attack as a result of using a weapon that has the [Light](/sources/dnd/free-rules/equipment#Light) property, you can add your ability modifier to the damage of that attack if you aren’t already adding it to the damage.
+When you make an extra attack as a result of using a weapon that has the [Light](/sources/dnd/free-rules/equipment#Light) property, you can add your ability modifier to the damage of that attack if you aren't already adding it to the damage.

 ---